Ivan-Melnyk/arduino/README.md

 # Arduino
-All my scatches for Arduino
+All my sketches for Arduino